Understanding picture wall ideas is key to creating attractive arrangements.

-I’ve been thinking about two separate spaces in my house, which prompted me to begin collecting these idea shots.
-For me, picture walls are less about specific images than the way they are arranged in the space.
-Their success depends a lot on the architecture of the wall and on scale – the relative size of the space to be filled versus the size of the images.
+I’ve been thinking about two separate spaces in my house, which prompted me to begin collecting these picture wall ideas.
+For me, picture walls are less about specific images than the way a grouping is arranged on any wall.
+Their success depends a lot on the architecture of the wall and on scale – the relative size of the space to be filled versus the size of the group of images.
 Is it more effective, for example, to use three large images in a small space than a dozen small images?

-To my mind, there are no real rules.
-The success of a wall is a function of a series of choices and good planning plus understanding a few basics.
+To my mind, there are no real rules when it comes to picture wall ideas.
+Creativity reigns.
+The success of a wall is a function of a series of choices and good planning.
+It’s also helpful to understand a few basics.

 Each of the photos here illustrates a point.
 I’ll share my thoughts on them and if you collect picture-wall photos you’d like to share, let me know.
 The black and white picture wall arrangement [top] is actually a piece of art — note the blank centers.
 I took this photo at The Museum of Modern Art.